 Port: Displays the port number.
 Description: Give a description to the port for identification.
 Status: Allows you to Enable/Disable the port.
 When Enable is selected, the port can forward the packets normally.
 Speed and Duplex: Select the Speed and Duplex mode for the port.
 The device connected to the switch should be in the same Speed and Duplex mode with the switch.
 When "Auto" is selected, the Speed and Duplex mode will be determined by auto-negotiation.
-For the SFP port, this Switch does not support auto-negotiation.
+For the SFP port, this switch does not support auto-negotiation.
 Flow Control: Allows you to Enable/Disable the Flow Control feature.
 When Flow Control is enabled, the switch can synchronize the speed with its peer to avoid the packet loss caused by congestion.
 LAG: Displays the LAG number which the port belongs to.

-- 1. The switch can not be managed through the disabled port.
+- 1. The switch cannot be managed through the disabled port.
 Please enable the port which is used to manage the switch. - 2.
-The parameters of the port members in a LAG should be set as the same.
+The parameters of the port members in a LAG should be set as the same. - When using the SFP port with a 100M module or a gigabit module, you need to configure its corresponding Speed and Duplex mode.
+For 100M module, please select 100MFD while select 1000MFD for gigabit module.
+By default, the Speed and Duplex mode of SFP port is 1000MFD.